stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a MA student at Charles University.
+Stepan Jaburek is a MA student at Charles University.
 His research interests include international cooperation, political debates, and computaitonal text analysis in political research.
 He is a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University.